|

 Hidden CaloriesYou've been exercising like a fiend, eating all the right things, and taking every fat burner known to man.
 Yet, you just can't lose that fat.
 What is going on?
 Before you blame your genes, glands, or other mysterious source, look first at the hidden calories in your diet.
 We'll talk about those and then show you exactly what steps to take to correct the problem.

 It takes 3500 calories to form a pound of fat.
 Think of those calorie lists you've seen.
 For example, one "shake" from a fast food outlet is 800 calories.
 Most calorie guides hold that an active 150 pound man needs around 2,000 calories a day.
-Yet, running on a treadmill for an hour burns about 100 calories.
-It doesn't take an Einstein to do this math.
-Do you really have an extra 8 hours a day to burn off that shake it took you 5 minutes to eat?
-To lose fat, you must reduce the calories coming in.
-You cannot exercise away excess caloric intake.
+Have you ever run on one of those treadmills that does the calorie burn calculations?
+You're going to run quite a while to burn off that shake you gulped down in just a few minutes.
+Add in the other sources of hidden calories, and you are looking at more exercise than you have time (or joint endurance) to do.
+To lose fat in a sensible and practical manner, you must reduce the calories coming in.
+You cannot exercise away a high degree of excess caloric intake and have any reasonable semblance of a balanced life.
 Yes, exercise helps--but it can't work miracles.
-The miracle is in controlling how many calories you consume.
+The "miracle" is in controlling how many calories you consume.
 Other factors:

 If you are following the bodybuilder's insulin management diet of 6 small meals a day (eating per schedule, not "when hungry"), you probably have fewer hidden calories than most people do.
 Yet, you may be surprised just how many of those little buggers still creep in.
 These are the calories that are "outside" your diet.
 Off your radar.
 The little snacks or extra portions that seem inconsequential at the time.
 They add up.
 If you find yourself eating to satisfy hunger, you can bet you have hidden calories turning into fat.
 Correct that problem, and you still may have hidden calories.
 Unplanned food consumption always results in hidden calories, unless you track what you just ate and subtract it from your next meal.
 Uncontrolled portion size always results in hidden calories.
 Remember, calories you haven't planned for are "hidden."
 They are like the soldiers in the Trojan Horse--they sneak in and do you damage.
 At some point, you are going to be very aware of their effects.